 BECOME A MEMBER

-“Ordinarily Available Provision” (OAP) describes the support, strategies and activities that are available to children and young people with additional needs, regardless of formal diagnosis or commissioned specialist support.
+“Ordinarily Available Provision” (OAP) describes the support, strategies and activities that are available to children and young people with additional needs, regardless of formal diagnosis or commissioned specialist support – what is available as part of the basic good practice in school or in an Early Years (EY) setting.
+Teachers, EY practitioners, and senior leaders are expected to use this document to support children with emerging and additional needs in their school or setting.

-Below are some articles and events relating to OAP:
+Below are some articles and events relating to Ordinarily Available Provision in Manchester:

 Co-producing “Ordinarily Available Provision” in Primary Schools